Seon-8/Websocket-game-server/README.md

 4. Player actions (movement, jumping, etc.) are sent to the server.
 5. The server forwards updates only to players within the same room, keeping all clients synchronized.

----

 ## Live Demo

 **[Play the game](https://seon-nite.itch.io/magic-twins)**

-password : multiplayer123
+Password : multiplayer123

----

-## Current Limitations
+## Limitations

 - Supports a limited number of concurrent players per room.
 - Player movement is synchronized using periodic state updates, which may result in minor latency under unstable network conditions.